mpolitano/bounded-exhaustive-api-testgen/README.md

 # Getting Started

-Clone the repository:
+Clone the repository and

-Move to the recently created folder:
+Move to the recently created folder
 ```
 cd bounded-exhaustive-api-testgen
 ```